FindChimneySweepers logoFindChimneySweepers

 Multi-flue caps: for 2+ flues in one mass

 Older masonry chimneys frequently have 2, 3, or 4 separate flues in one brick mass.
 A multi-flue cap is a single large structure that covers all of them at once — essentially a stainless or copper shroud mounted on the crown.
 Installed cost runs $400-$900 depending on flue count and material.
-The alternative is individual caps per flue, which is sometimes cheaper but more visually cluttered.

 Top-mounted damper caps: cap and damper in one unit